 The long recovery on the Mississippi Gulf Coast, 'ground zero' for Hurricane Katrina

-Former Mississippi Gov. Haley Barbour stands before a wall-sized satellite image of Hurricane Katrina as it headed for landfall on Aug.
+Former Mississippi Gov. Haley Barbour stands before a wall-size satellite image of Hurricane Katrina as it headed for landfall on Aug.
 29, 2005.

 "The eye came in right there over the Pearl River, which is the boundary between Louisiana and Mississippi," he says.